Mammut 9.5 Crag Classic Review

 Our Analysis and Test Results

-For 2020, Mammut has redone their entire rope line, ditching all the old names and replacing them with a series of ropes that covers all the bases from skinny to thick, while renaming them using a limited list of adjectives that can make telling the differences between each one both very simple, and also very redundant.
+In 2020, Mammut revamped their entire rope line, ditching the old names and replacing them with a series of ropes that covers all the bases from skinny to thick, while renaming them using a limited list of adjectives that can make telling the differences between each one simple, and also somewhat redundant.
 To be clear, we tested the 9.5 Crag Classic in a 70m length, which is a non-dry treated rope.
-Typically we test only the dry treated versions of all ropes, both because the dry treatment has been tested and proven to not only repel water, but also dirt, and add length to a typical rope's life span, but also so that we have continuity when comparing ropes for this review.
-When we ordered up our test rope, the dry treated version, known as the 9.5 Crag Dry Rope, was not yet available for purchase, and we didn't want to delay our test period.
+Typically we test only the dry treated versions of all ropes, both because the dry treatment has been tested and proven to not only repel water, but also dirt, which can both contribute to a rope's life span.
+We also try to exclusively use dry-treated ropes so that we have continuity when comparing products in this review.
+When we ordered up our latest test rope, the dry treated version, known as the 9.5 Crag Dry Rope, was not yet available for purchase, and we didn't want to postpone our testing.
 So, the performance of our test rope is likely skewed a bit compared to others since it does not have a dry coating.
 On the upside, opting to forego dry treatment can save a significant chunk of change, and in our case, the rope still performed awesome, with great durability.

-This rope currently comes in 60m, 70m, or 80m lengths, and only comes in a single weave pattern (although bi-patterned options are available if you purchase the dry treatment).
+This rope currently comes in 60m, 70m, or 80m lengths.
 Mammut is also producing a 9.8 Crag Classic, which would be a good option for those who want even greater wear resistance, or who are newer to climbing and appreciate the extra friction while belaying that comes with a thicker rope.
-They also have a 9.5 Alpine Dry rope, which seems to have the exact same attributes as the 9.5 Crag Dry, although only comes in a 60m version.
-Regardless, we found this rope to look and feel very similar to the old Infinity, and feel that when it comes to handling, it's possible that it's now even better, as our test rope didn't stiffen up over time as many Mammut ropes are known to do.
+They also have a 9.5 Alpine Dry rope, which seems to have very similar attributes as the 9.5 Crag Dry, although only comes in a 60m version.
+Regardless, we found this rope to look and feel very similar to the old Infinity, and feel that when it comes to handling, it's possible that it's now even better, as our test rope didn't stiffen up over time as many Mammut ropes often do.

 Performance Comparison